EcoSys-365/easy-stripe-payments/readme.txt

 Yes, core functionality is free.
 Premium upgrades are available separately via external service.

 = Can I track donations for campaigns? =
 Yes, the Campaign Checkout mode shows the current collected total on the frontend using a shortcode.
+The payments are also displayed in the WordPress dashboard and stored in a separate WordPress database table.

 = Can I accept recurring payments? =
 Yes, using the **Stripe Subscription Button**, which integrates with Stripe’s recurring billing system.